 [A priori this will include mainly fisheries (including commercial, subsistence, and recreational), aquaculture, shipping and cruise tourism.
 Details will be provided on the specific types of activities within each sector that may lead to plastic pollution, whenever possible.]

 The major sectors of maritime activity in the Arctic region are fisheries (including commercial, subsistence, and recreational), aquaculture and shipping including cruise tourism.
-One emerging sector of activity that may need consideration is offshore resource exploration and exploitation.
+One emerging sector of activity that may need consideration is offshore resource exploration and exploitation including the use and discharge of plastic materials contained in offshore chemicals.

 Fisheries

 Abandoned, lost or otherwise discarded fishing gear (ALDFG) is recognised as a major source of marine plastic in the Arctic, more concretely in the Greenland, Norwegian, Barents and Bering Seas, the Gulf of Alaska and the neighbouring areas of the North Atlantic and North Pacific Oceans (i.e. June, 1990; King, 2009; OSPAR Commission, 2009; Bergmann et al., 2017a; Buhl-Mortensen and Buhl-Mortensen, 2017; Nashoug, 2017; Grøsvik et al., 2018).
+Besides ALDFG the use of fishing gear always involves wear and tear that will lead to fragments or pieces of the gear been released in the ocean.

-Classification of the objects collected during beach surveys in Svalbard established that between 44 and 100% of the mass of litter collected was contributed by fisheries-related items (Bergmann et al., 2017a) Fisheries-related objects are large and relatively dense and therefore their relative mass contribution will always be large in comparison to the number of objects collected.
+Classification of the objects collected during beach surveys in Svalbard established that between 44 and 100% of the mass of litter collected was contributed by fisheries-related items (Bergmann et al., 2017a).
+Fisheries-related objects are large and relatively dense and therefore their relative mass contribution will always be large in comparison to the number of objects collected.
 Most of fishing gear originates from trawlers: netting from cod and shrimp trawls; trawl bobbins and floats, including those that were attached to the nettings; bundles of plastic packing bands that might have been used on trawlers or by other sea- and land-based industries.
 Trawling-related gear tends to predominate in the surveys because trawling has a higher rate of gear loss than other fishing methods, and because bottom trawls are widely used for the species exploited in the Svalbard Fisheries Protected Zone (Nashoug, 2017).
 Fish crates that might also be used at sea or on land, originate from Norway, Denmark, Spain, United Kingdom, Iceland and Faroe Islands providing an indication of the fleets active in the region (and contributing to pollution), although crates also tend to circulate among vessels from different countries.
-Detailed observations of the objects for which origin can be determined, i.e., fishing nets or ropes, may sometimes allow the identification of the release mechanism (e.g., cuttings of trawl nets likely the result of overboard discard or poor waste management on deck)
+Detailed observations of the objects for which origin can be determined, i.e., fishing nets or ropes, may sometimes allow the identification of the release mechanism (e.g., cuttings of trawl nets likely the result of overboard discard or poor waste management on deck) (Nashoug, 2017).